Martin High School (Arlington, Texas): History

+In 2015, the AISD STEM Academy began classes at Martin.
+The Academy provides advanced classes in engineering, biology/biomedical science, computer science, and math/science to students in 9th-12th grade.
+STEM students can also take classes at the University of Texas at Arlington while they are enrolled in high school.
+The program is free, but spots are limited.

-In July 2020, Principal Roddy announced the discontinuation of the native American mascot at the school, citing the reasoning was "...to adapt the school to modern standards of cultural sensitivity.", which has been a contentious topic in many communities and in professional sports, notably the NFL's Washington (former) Redskins and the Cleveland Indians major league baseball team.
+In July 2020, Principal Marlene Roddy announced the discontinuation of the native American mascot at the school, saying the reason was "...to adapt the school to modern standards of cultural sensitivity", which has been a contentious topic in many communities and in professional sports, notably the NFL's Washington (former) Redskins and the Cleveland Indians major league baseball team.
 The change was met with opposition, primarily from alumni, but it was implemented.
 The Warrior would remain in writing, but the modern definition of the term is being embraced and will no longer refer to the Native American iconography, specifically the war bonnet and mascot.
-The school's 'rocking M' would become its primary graphic.
-The "Native American Tribal Chieftain hat" logo had been in use at the school since its opening in 1982, having been illustrated by one of its students.
-The war bonnet was formed by shaping the letters comprising 'Warriors' and the face was in the same manner using the letters MHS, both in red, forming a Native American chief in profile.
+The school's "rocking M" became its primary graphic.
+The "Native American tribal chieftain hat" logo had been in use at the school since its opening in 1982, having been illustrated by one of its students.
+The war bonnet was formed by shaping the letters comprising "Warriors" and the face was in the same manner using the letters MHS, both in red, forming a Native American chief in profile.
 Similar changes occurred later at nearby South Grand Prairie High School, which coincidentally are known at the Warriors.

 Feeder patterns

-Corey, Moore, and Wood Elementaries feed into Boles Jr. High.
+Corey, Moore and Wood Elementary Schools feed into Boles Jr. High.
 Ditto, Little, Miller, and a portion of Dunn Elementaries feed into Young Jr. High.
 Boles and Young Jr. Highs feed into Martin.

-Demographics

-The demographic breakdown of the 3,298 students enrolled in 2013-14 was: